Centennial Center

 The Kenneth Sherrill Prize recognizes the best doctoral dissertation proposal for an empirical study of lesbian, gay, bisexual, or transgender (LGBT) topics in political science.
 The purpose of this prize is to encourage and enable empirical work on LGBT topics by graduate students, and to broaden the recognition of this work within political science.

-APSA thanks the committee members for their service: Gary Mucciaroni (chair), Temple University; Logan Casey, Harvard University; and Gregory Lewis, Georgia State University.
+APSA thanks the committee members for their service: Gabriele Magni (chair) of Loyola Marymount University, Dr. Logan S. Casey of Harvard University, and Dr. Gregory B. Lewis of Georgia State University

 See more Kenneth Sherrill Prize recipients.